 A bill becomes an Act when it has been passed in identical form by the House of Representatives and the Senate, and been assented to by the Governor-General.
 What were the clauses of the bill become known as sections of the Act.
 Acts are numbered on a calendar year basis in the order of receiving assent.

 Acts are published individually as soon as possible after they are passed, and are later republished in bound volumes for each year.
-Acts which have been amended by subsequent legislation are periodically reprinted, consolidating amendments.
+Acts which have been amended by subsequent legislation are periodically consolidated and published as Act Compilations.
 Publishing of Acts is the responsibility of the Attorney-General’s Department.

-The text of all current Acts as well as related and historical legislative material can be found on the Australian Government Federal Register of Legislation at www.legislation.gov.au.
+The text of all current Acts as well as related and historical legislative material, including assents, can be found on the Australian Government Federal Register of Legislation at www.legislation.gov.au.

-Many documents are presented to (or ‘tabled in’) the House or the Senate, for the information of Members of Parliament and the public.
+Many documents are presented to (or tabled in) the House or the Senate, for the information of Members of Parliament and the public.
 These documents include reports, returns and statements of all kinds from government departments and authorities, parliamentary committee reports, reports of royal commissions and government inquiries and a wide variety of other papers.
 The contents of such documents become public by being presented to the House.
-An Index of papers presented to Parliament is available at www.aph.gov.au/house/chamberdocs.
+An index of papers presented to Parliament is available at www.aph.gov.au/house/tabledpapers.

 The Parliamentary Papers Series

-The Parliamentary Papers Series contains all documents either ordered to be included in the series at the time they are tabled in Parliament, or considered later by the Publications Committees and recommended for inclusion in the series.
+The Parliamentary Papers Series contains all documents ordered to be included in the series at the time they are tabled in Parliament (see resolution adopted by the House on 28 March 2018).

-Documents made part of the Parliamentary Papers Series are labeled and numbered in annual order.
+Documents made part of the Parliamentary Papers Series are labelled and numbered in annual order.

 Papers not made Parliamentary Papers